davecarter/FPR-Gitbook/README.md

 These linting rules comes preconfigured as a [precommit hook](http://githooks.com/).
 This means it will not allow you nor anyone in your project to commit to the repository if any of these rules are invalid.
 Although it might look restrictive at the beginning offers many advantages later on as commented above.

-In order to do so we decided to rely on [Eslint](http://eslint.org/), a great JavaScript linter by [Nicholas C. Zakas](https://twitter.com/slicknet) and [SASS-Lint](https://github.com/sasstools/sass-lint) for... yes!
+To do so we decided to rely on [Eslint](http://eslint.org/), a great JavaScript linter by [Nicholas C. Zakas](https://twitter.com/slicknet) and [SASS-Lint](https://github.com/sasstools/sass-lint) for... yes!
 SASS linting.

 #### TL;DR
 If you are wondering if this set of rules if for you here's a brief description.
 Keep reading to get a detailed description.